JNPRAutomate/junos-software-upgrades/EX-Series-Switches/EX2300_EX3400_VC_Ansible/README.md

 ### Recommended Information to Provide:

-Hardware model: EX2300 and EX3400, standalone or ina Virtual Chassis Configurartion
+Hardware model: EX2300 and EX3400, standalone or in a Virtual Chassis Configurartion

 ### Ansible Software